scBatchProx: Federated-Inspired Refinement for Stable Cell-Type Discriminability under Heterogeneous Batch Compositions: Experiments

 \section{Experiments}

+We evaluate whether \ours stabilizes precomputed single-cell embeddings under heterogeneous and evolving batch compositions.
+The experiments address three questions.
+First, does \ours improve downstream cell-type classification on imbalanced multi-batch and cross-study datasets?
+Second, does it preserve affected-cell-type discriminability when a population is downsampled or removed from one batch?
+Third, does it remain effective when datasets arrive over time in cumulative retraining and continual integration settings?

-We now present empirical results for \ours by performing all optimization as a lightweight post-hoc stage on top of upstream single-cell embeddings.
-Given an embedding matrix \( Z \in \mathbb{R}^{N \times d} \) and corresponding batch labels, we instantiate a FiLM style latent adapter and optimize only its batch-indexed parameters in a FL-inspired setting, treating each batch as a separate client.
-On each batch, local training is performed using Adam~\cite{kingma2015adam} with learning rate \(10^{-3}\) for two local epochs per federated round.
-Training proceeds for seven federated rounds by default.
-Each local objective includes a FedProx proximal penalty with \( \mu = 10^{-3} \) and an \( \ell_2 \) regularization term on the adapter embeddings with coefficient \( \lambda = 10^{-3} \).
-We use a batch size of 256 and a fixed 90 percent training split that is reused across all communication rounds to ensure consistent client sampling.
-Unless otherwise stated, all \ours experiments are run on CPU.
+All experiments apply \ours as a lightweight post-hoc stage on top of upstream embeddings.
+On each batch, local training uses Adam~\cite{kingma2015adam} with learning rate \(5\times 10^{-2}\) for three local epochs per federated round.
+Each local objective includes a target-matching loss toward the precomputed latent refinement targets and a FedProx proximal penalty with \(\mu=10^{-3}\).
+We set \(\lambda_{\mathrm{target}}=0.5\), \(\lambda_{\mathrm{id}}=10^{-3}\), enable variance matching by default, and use \(\epsilon=10^{-6}\) for numerical stability.
+We use a batch size of 256, and each client loader uses the full local batch dataset with deterministic shuffling.